-PE is taught through two lessons weekly lessons, one lesson with the class teachers and one sports specific lesson with a team of specialist coaches, during PPA both using the GetSet4PE scheme of work.
-GetSet4PE ensure fundamental movement skills are taught via non-traditional games and activities which enable all abilities to take part in lessons on a level playing field.
-Sports specific lessons with coaches also use the GetSet4PE approach and language and encourage children to apply the skills in a range of activities, including but not exclusively restricted to Dance, Gym, Yoga, Fitness, Handball, Tag Rugby, Netball, Hockey, Cricket, athletics, OAA and swimming.
+PE is taught through two weekly lessons, one lesson with the class teachers and one with a Sports Coach both using the GetSet4PE scheme of work.
+GetSet4PE ensures fundamental movement skills are taught and practised within games and activities which enable all abilities to take part in lessons on a level playing field.
+The lessons from GetSet4PE approach encourages children to apply the skills and language needed in a range of activities, including but not exclusively restricted to Dance, Gym, Yoga, Fitness, Handball, Tag Rugby, Hockey, Cricket, Athletics, OAA and Swimming.

 Lawley Primary School provides a wide range of after-school clubs.
 They are open to all children and clubs are often oversubscribed.
 These provide opportunities for the children to participate in a range of activities and develop their skills further.
 Pupil Premium children may access one club every half term without any cost implications.

-The school Sports Ambassadors assists in shaping PE and has helped plan inter house competitions such as Sports Day and events to raise money for school.
+The school Sports Ambassadors assist in shaping PE and help plan interhouse competitions such as Sports Day and events to raise money for school.

 Teachers and coaching staff use their professional judgement to observe children over the period of each half term.
 They use assessment strands, which include demonstrating fundamental movements in isolation and also applying to sports and physical activities, to make a judgement based within age-related expectations, above or below at the end of each half-term.

-Class teachers liaise with coaching staff to measure the progress made by our children through discussions with them about their PE lessons and by observing their ability to complete tasks independently or with support.
+Class teachers liaise with Sports Coaches to measure the progress made by our children through discussions with them about their PE lessons and by observing their ability to complete tasks independently or with support.
 We also note the following: